jht1493/ICM-2020-Code/weeks/01_intro.md

 - gray scale number, eg: 0 (white), 128 (gray), 255 (black)

 - red, green, blue, alpha, eg: 255, 0, 0, 100 is full red with medium alpha setting.
+Alpha is optional.

 ## Ex 1.1 explore sketch draw_rect_alpha

-In this sketch alpha values are used for colors.
+In this sketch alpha values are used to modify the intensity of colors.

 [sketch - draw_rect_alpha](https://editor.p5js.org/jht1493/sketches/6mrwOv4RD) Open this sketch in a separate window so that you can play it and read this page at the same time.